Commentaries

 How Sefaria Treats Commentaries

 In the Sefaria database, commentaries are treated the same as regular texts.
-This means that commentary texts have their own individual Index and each edition of text for that for that commentary is represented by its own Version record.
+This means that commentary texts have their own individual Index and each edition of text for that commentary is represented by its own Version record.

 Index Attributes for Commentaries